eugenetriguba/config-file/README.md

 ### Using `save()`

-For any changes we make to our configuration file, they are not written out to the file on our filesystem until we call `save()`.
-This is to avoid unnecessary write calls to our filesystem until we need to.
+For any changes we make to our configuration file, they are not written out to the filesystem until we call `save()`.
+This is to avoid unnecessary write calls after each operation until we actually need to save.

 ```python
 config.delete('section.list_key')